-Resurfacing is a multistep process that starts with power-washing the surface.
-Next, cracks and holes are fixed, often with an epoxy mortar, and then the surface is primed and covered with a layer of spray-on polymer concrete, ranging from 1/16- to 1-inch thick.
+The resurfacing process has multiple steps, starting with power-washing the surface, using a pressure washer.
+Next comes concrete repair, in which cracks and holes are fixed, often with an epoxy mortar.
+Then the surface is primed and covered with a layer of spray-on polymer concrete, ranging from 1/16 of an inch to 1 inch thick.
 Optionally, the concrete surface can then be colored and sealed.

-Resurfacing can also include adding ornate layers such as flagstone, brick or stone patterns in the concrete.
+Resurfacing can also include adding ornate layers such as flagstone, brick, or stone patterns to the concrete.
 The surface can be stamped or etched to look like stone, which is a much less expensive option than laying actual stone.
 Alternatively, homeowners can have small stones embedded in the new surface.

 Some concrete specialists, such as Level Best Concrete Solutions in Crown Point, Indiana, specialize in a concrete-leveling process called “mudjacking.”
 Polyurethane foam is pumped through a concrete slab that has sunk or shifted to support and lift the slab until it’s even again.
 Then, the concrete can be resurfaced to appear like new.